 During your stay with us, you have to enjoy some fine dining in one of Swellendam’s quality restaurants or have a cold drink with a bite on a sunny outside terrace.
 Take a look at our preferred restaurants in the lists below and let us know if we can make a dinner reservation for you!
 Pre-booked dinner reservations are essential in December, January and February.
 Please send us an email and we will arrange a dinner reservation at the restaurant of your liking for you!

-The famous Drostdy restaurant as part of the historical museum is an absolute must-go.
+The renowned Drostdy restaurant as part of the historical museum is highly recommended (reservation required).
 The French chef prepares deliciously refined and varied meals, all very well presented and combined.
-The historic 1757 heritage building and its matching tasteful interieur as well as its romantic outside terrace with candle lights makes it an evening you will remember.
-The Drostdy restaurant is closed on Thursdays and Fridays.
+The Trio of Game is a best seller!
+The historic 1757 heritage building and its matching tasteful interior as well as its romantic outside terrace with candle lights makes it an evening you will remember.
+Drostdy is closed on Sundays and Mondays.